SuperJohan64/D2R-AHK-Runner/README.md

 On your keyboard press `CRTL + SHIFT + ALT + B` at the same time.

 This will trigger a Batch and Powershell script that zip's all of your D2R single player characters and saves it in a Backup folder located in the same directory as these scripts.

-## Change Players X difficulty

-On your keyboard press `CRTL + Any Numpad Number`.

-This will change the Players X difficulty to the respective number on the numpad (except 0 and 9).